The days of smog-filled skylines, visible miles away from major metropolitan areas, are numbered.

 But that scent isn’t much different than paint fumes.
 Like the smell from a fresh coat of paint, the new-car scent is from the off-gassing of VOCs (volatile organic compounds), or more specifically:

 Exposure to the VOCs in a new car takes its toll on drivers and passengers, with common side effects including headaches, fatigue, and dizziness.
-New regulations in China even limit the amount of these gases that can be released within a new vehicle to reduce the risk of driver exposure to these hazardous fumes.
+New regulations in China force automakers to develop electric cars with low VOC interiors to reduce the risk of driver exposure to these hazardous fumes.

 2. Recirculated Air